superduper-io/superduper/docs/cluster.rst

 Setting up a SuperDuperDB cluster
 =================================

+There are 3 features of a SuperDuperDB cluster:

+1. When users access SuperDuperDB, they invoke the SuperDuperDB **client** which manages communication with the various components of the SuperDuperDB cluster.
+2. Data storage: occurs in **MongoDB**, where the raw data, :ref:`models <Models - an extension of PyTorch models>` and model outputs are stored.
+3. Job management: whenever SuperDuperDB creates a :ref:`job <Jobs - scheduling of training and model outputs>` (i.e. during data inserts, updates, downloads, and model training), a job is queued and then executed by a pool of **workers**.
+4. Querying SuperDuperDB: when using queries which use tensor similarity, the SuperDuperDB client combines calls to MongoDB with calls to the **linear-algebra** component.
+5. SuperDuperDB includes a **model-server**, which may be used to serve the models which have been uploaded to SuperDuperDB.

 The exact setup of your SuperDuperDB cluster will depend on the use-cases you plan to execute with the cluster.
 Factors to consider will be: